Teacher/Trainer Of Adults

 - Respond to student requests for consultations to discuss performance or questions in respect to their coursework and assessed items.

 - Respond to student emails/voicemails within 48 hours.

 - Ensure course outcomes are covered in the assessment method.

 Each faculty member will inform students of their guidelines for submitting assignments.
 For example, a case study format may not be the same for all faculty.
 Each faculty member will inform students of their late submission policies.
 It is the responsibility of the student to be aware of the course requirements for each of their courses.
 If an extension of time is required, the student must make the request to the appropriate faculty member well in advance of the due date - 24 hours minimum.
 Approval of the request is at the discretion of the faculty member.

 Students can access interim grades throughout the semester on eConestoga.
-Final grades are submitted by faculty, approved by the Chair and posted on the Student Portal within 3-5 business days after the final examination.
+Final grades are submitted by faculty, approved by the Continuing Education Program Manager and posted on the Student Portal within 10 business days after the final examination.